 Heck, I am all for extreme sports!
 I have competed in them most of my life.
-I am a 2 time North American Brazilian Jiu-Jitsu gold medal winner, played collegiate sports (lacrosse and wrestling), have trained for triathlons and even tried out for the winter Olympics in men’s mogul skiing event.
+I am a two time North American Brazilian Jiu-Jitsu gold medal winner, played collegiate sports (lacrosse and wrestling), have trained for triathlons and even tried out for the Winter Olympics in men’s mogul skiing event.
 Cliff jumping, skydiving, rock climbing and rappelling, were all stuffed into a fun summer.
 Dare I mention I love opening up my motorcycle WOT on the highway with no helmet.
-I love the adrenaline rush and thrill that comes with pushing oneself to the limit and the passion and dedication that comes along with that, BUT I wouldn’t take my 5 year old niece or any other sentient being along for the ride!
-It is one thing to risk my existence and an entire other scenario to risk someone else’s.
+I love the adrenaline rush and thrill that comes with pushing oneself to the limit and the passion and dedication that comes along with that, BUT I wouldn’t take my five-year-old niece or any other sentient being along for the ride!
+It is one thing to risk my existence and an entirely different scenario to risk someone else’s.

 I cannot help but cringe when I see a dog tethered to a humans back as he climbs up a mountain face or when a dog is whale-eyed, ears back, clearly stressed, as his guardian hang glides off a cliff, hundreds of feet up in the air.
 We are the ones with the large prefrontal cortex and the ability to reason, let’s use them both.